entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 129. Mandibular canal, trajectory of: not passing through most posterior infradentary (0), passing through most posterior infradentary (1).
 > Friedman (2007),Character 68; Lu & Zhu (2009), Character 31.

 > - Character 707 in 'early gnathostome phylogeny dataset'.
+Zhu *et al*.
+(2013), Character 217; King *et al*.
+(2016), Character 298; Castiello (2018), Character 289; Brazeau *et al*.
+(2023), Character 303.

 > - Clement *et al.* (in review): "Zhu & Yu (2002, char.
-80), Zhu & Yu (2004)106 and Friedman (2007, char.
+80), Zhu & Yu (2004) and Friedman (2007, char.
 68) used the trajectory of the mandibular canal in relation to the posteriormost infradentary to address the phylogenetic position among sarcopterygians as well as basal forms of actinistians such as *Styloichthys*."

 > - The coding of *Dianodus* is XX.